-A directory of the VLA archive data is available in ten reports, covering the eleven years 1981 (09/81-12/81), through 1992.
+A directory of the VLA archive data is available in ten reports, covering the period from October 1981, through the end of 1994.
 Hardcopy versions are available from the VLA/VLBA Director's secretary and in all NRAO libraries.
 There is also an IBM PC program (VLASORS) that can be used to search the archive source list.
 The data and program are available for IBM PCs, with at least 4MB disk space, from the VLA/VLBA Director's secretary.
-A version of the archive list is available by anonymous ftp to zia.aoc.nrao.edu in the pub/vlasors subdirectory.
+A version of the archive list is available by anonymous ftp to ftp.aoc.nrao.edu in the pub/vlasors subdirectory.
 It is also available on-line in the VLA information system (see Section 4.13).

 Archive data taken prior to 1988 cannot be read by the AIPS task FILLM.
 A general-purpose program has been developed to reformat all old data.
-To obtain reformatted tapes of archive data, call the Data Analysts.
+To obtain reformatted tapes of archive data, contact the Data Analysts.

 The NRAO is currently converting all old VLA data to the current, modern data format, and archiving it on high density Exabyte tapes.
-All data taken from 1976 through 1982 have now been converted.
+All data taken from 1976 to the end of 1983, and from the beginning of 1992 to the present are now available in the modern format.
 It is expected that this project will be complete by the middle of 1997.
-At that time, and possibly before, a comprehensive catalog of all observations will be available.
+A comprehensive catalog of all data passed through the archiving project is now available.
+A program to access this catalog is available under Mosaic, and is found on the NRAO Home Page, in the column entitled 'Astronomical Tools'.
+This catalog is much more comprehensive than that available under VLAIS.

-NRAO has the following policy on the extent to which an observing team has exclusive use of the raw data obtained as part of their VLA observations.
-This policy is the following:
+NRAO has the following policy on the extent to which an observing team has exclusive use of the raw data obtained as part of their VLA observations: